Remembering Peter Dykstra

 After CNN, Peter worked was a fellow at the Wilson Center; he worked with several non-profit groups like Environmental Health News; he started writing environmental history; and he started training a new generation of reporters with the Society of Environmental Journalists.

-During the annual SEJ conference at Burlington VT in 2006, Coca Cola vice president Jeff Seabright was talking during a morning plenary, and a young activist sitting next to me and Peter stood up on top of our table and started denouncing coca cola’s water policies in the developing world.
+During the annual SEJ conference at Burlington VT in 2006, Coca Cola vice president Jeff Seabright was talking during a morning plenary, and a young activist sitting next to me and Peter stood up on top of our table and started denouncing the company’s water policies in the developing world.
 The SEJ membership did not insist that the guy sit down, at least not right away, and Seabright had to respond to him.
 It was the most interesting dialogue in the session.
-When the activist finally did sit down, Peter took the activist aside and told him he got one of the rules of activism right and one of them wrong: Always stand up against injustice, Peter said, and never sit down.
+When the activist finally did sit down, Peter took the man aside and told him he got one of the rules of activism right and one of them wrong: Always stand up against injustice, Peter said, and never sit down.

 We’re all going to miss him, and more than that, we are missing the sort of environmental reporting that would have made Joseph Pulitzer proud.